shapedthought/veeam-easy-connect/README.md

 ## MFA Authentication

-AWS and Azure only.
+AWS and Azure currently (GCP soon)

-This still is being tested, please create issue if you find a bug.

     vec = VeeamEasyConnect(username, password)

     vec.aws().login(address) # or .azure()

-    vec.get_mfa_token() # this will print the token to use with the MFA

-    res_code = input("Enter code: ")
+    res_code = input("Enter MFA code: ")

     vec.mfa_login(res_code) # string, no need to set the api type again

 ## Request Methods

 You can send requests directly using vec methods which wrap the Request library and pulls in the correct headers automatically.

+This can be useful for single use scripts or when using Jupyter Notebooks.

     address = f"https://192.168.0.123:9419/api/v1/backupInfrastructure/repositories"